adakpro/agent-java-junit5/README.md

 rp.enable = true
 ```

-> More details on `reportportal.properties` file could be found [here](https://github.com/reportportal/client-java)
+> More details on `ADAKLABS.properties` file could be found [here](https://github.com/ADAKLABS/client-java)

 #### 5.2 - Register Report Portal agent in JUnit 5
-There are two options how you can enable ReportPortal extension in your tests:
+There are two options how you can enable ADAKLABS extension in your tests:
 - By specifying `@ExtendWith` annotation
 - By service location

-##### Register ReportPortal extension with annotation
+##### Register ADAKLABS extension with annotation
-Each test marked with `@ExtendWith(ReportPortalExtension.class)` will be reporter to ReportPortal.
+Each test marked with `@ExtendWith(ADAKLABSExtension.class)` will be reporter to ADAKLABS.
 This is an inheritable annotation, that means you can put it on a superclass and all child classes will
 also use a specified extension.